 11. South Asia Regional Information Network (SARIN)

 The GOFC-GOLD project is funded by a grant from NASA.
-It is managed by the International START Secretariat, in partnership with USGS/EROS, Boston University, the University of Maryland and others, in cooperation with the GOFC-GOLD Project Office and its Regional Networks.
+It is managed by the International START Secretariat, in partnership with USGS/EROS, the Department of Earth and Environment at Boston University, the Department of Geographical Sciences at University of Maryland and others, in cooperation with the GOFC-GOLD Project Office and its Regional Networks.
+For more information, visit the NASA Land-Cover/ Land-Use Change website and the GOFC-GOLD Fire Monitoring and Mapping Implementation Team website.

 For more information, please contact Charles Kauffman, firstname.lastname@example.org